aavzz/notifier/README.md

 strict_rfc821_envelopes = yes
 ```

-This will launch **postfix** on 127.0.0.1, just what we need, because we do only want so send out.
+This will launch **postfix** on 127.0.0.1, just what we need, because we only want so send out.

 ### telegram bot setup